sematext/docs/docs/synthetics/using-the-api.md

 }'
 ```

-To create a Browser Monitor to monitor a website, we would send a HTTP request as follows:
+To create a Browser Monitor which monitors a URL without using a User Journey script, we would send a HTTP request as follows:
 ```
 curl -L -X POST 'https://apps.sematext.com/synthetics-api/api/apps/17174/monitors/browser' \
 -H 'Authorization: apiKey 9bddb0a6-xxxx-xxxx-xxxx-397d15806cfd' \